Stok/stok.github.io/_posts/2018-01-15- A few things to install.markdown

 ```
 brew install python3
 ```

-Now for configuring the terminal shell.
-3. Add a .profile file in home folder, and include the following:
+3. Now for configuring the shell.
+Add a ~/.profile file (basically the same as a ~/.bash_profile) and include the following:
 ```
 export LC_ALL="fr_FR.UTF-8"
 export LANG="fr_FR.UTF-8"